thenasko/mathematics-in-the-world/probability/basic.md

 ### St. Petersburg paradox

-> A casino offers a game in which a fair coin is tossed at east stage.
+> A casino offers a game in which a fair coin is tossed at each stage.
 The initial steak is $\$2$.
 If the coin comes up tails, you receive the steak.
 If we get heads, the steak is doubled, and the process repeats.
 How much should they charge for this game?
 >
 > What if every time we get heads, the steak is increased by one?
 How much should they charge?